Artek (camp): Artek since the 2014 Russian annexation of Crimea

 Early in 2014 season, following the 2014 Russian annexation of Crimea, the staff of the camp officially moved from Crimea to Bukovel in the Carpathian Mountains.
 The new center there was named International Children Center "Artek-Carpathians" and consisted of three camps "Lake", "Forest" and "Mountain."

 Meanwhile, the original site in Crimea remained open.
 In October 2014, the Russian government allocated 21 billion rubles (US$568 million) for reconstruction and development.
-On June 16, 2014, by the decree of the Government of the Russian Federation, the federal state budgetary educational institution "International Children's Center "Artek" was established.
+On 16 June 2014, by the decree of the Government of the Russian Federation, the federal state budgetary educational institution "International Children's Center "Artek" was established.

 The functions of the founder were transferred to the Ministry of Education and Science of the Russian Federation, and a draft program for the development of the center was prepared.
 During the open discussion of the draft Concept, 894 expert opinions were received.
-In accordance with the final document which was presented on October 8, 2014 in Moscow, in addition to recreation the innovative educational activities were identified as a priority area of the center's work.
+In accordance with the final document which was presented on 8 October 2014 in Moscow, in addition to recreation the innovative educational activities were identified as a priority area of the center's work.
 In the autumn of 2014, Artek started work on the improvement of the territory, reconstruction and major buildings repairs.
 About 5 billion rubles were allocated from the Russian budget for the reconstruction of Artek.
-In 2014-2015, a large-scale reconstruction of the camp was implemented.
+In 2014–2015, a large-scale reconstruction of the camp was implemented.
 It is included completion of unfinished buildings, construction of new buildings and other infrastructure facilities.
-Inside the buildings service lines were changed, new furniture was delivered, the dining room was restored, and a sports ground was equipped with wide rage of sports equipment.
+Inside the buildings service lines were changed, new furniture was delivered, the dining room was restored, and a sports ground was equipped with wide range of sports equipment.
 The swimming pools were also renovated, and the camp was equipped with modern computers.
-On February 27, 2015, 4 buildings of the camp "Lazurny" were put into operation.
+On 27 February 2015, 4 buildings of the camp "Lazurny" were put into operation.

 There are three ways to get to Artek: for special achievements in science, culture, sports; winning a competition of a partner organization; or for an amount exceeding 80,000 rubles.

-In 2014, Artek hosted 5854 children, in 2015 – 18858, in 2016-31200, in 2017 – 39000, in 2018 – 40000 children, in 2019 – 44025 children, in 2020-17287 children (reduced capacity due to the COVID-19 pandemic) from different regions of the Russian Federation and abroad.
-This numbers include more than 6,300 children from 87 countries visited Artek from 2014 to 2020.
+In 2014, Artek hosted 5,854 children, in 2015 – 18,858, in 2016 – 31,200, in 2017 – 39,000, in 2018 – 40,000 children, in 2019 – 44,025 children, in 2020 – 17,287 children (reduced capacity due to the COVID-19 pandemic) from different regions of the Russian Federation and abroad.
+These numbers include more than 6,300 children from 87 foreign countries who visited Artek from 2014 to 2020.